converspace/webmention/README.md

 ##### Sender Error

-If the webmention was not successful because of something the sender did, you SHOULD return a `400 Bad Request` status code and MAY include a simple plain text description of the error in the response body.
+If the webmention was not successful because of something the sender did, you SHOULD return a `400 Bad Request` status code and MAY include a description of the error in the response body.

 Possible sender related errors (from the [Pingback](http://www.hixie.ch/specs/pingback/pingback) specification):
 * Source URL not found.